GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: Abstract

 \section{Abstract}

 Multi-turn reinforcement learning (RL) for multi-modal agents built upon vision–language models (VLMs) is hampered by sparse rewards and long-horizon credit assignment.
 Recent methods densify the reward by querying a teacher that provides step-level feedback, e.g., Guided Thought Reinforcement (GTR) \cite{wei2025gtr} and On-Policy Distillation \cite{lu2025onpolicydistillation}, but rely on costly, often privileged models as the teacher, limiting practicality and reproducibility.
-We introduce \textbf{GTR-Turbo}, a highly efficient upgrade to GTR, which matches the performance without training or querying an expensive teacher model.
-Specifically, GTR-Turbo merges the weights of checkpoints produced during the ongoing RL training, and then uses this merged model as a ``\textbf{free}'' teacher to guide the subsequent RL via supervised fine-tuning or soft logit distillation.
-This design removes dependence on privileged VLMs (e.g., GPT or Gemini), mitigates the ``entropy collapse'' observed in prior work, and keeps training stable.
+We introduce \textbf{GTR-Turbo}, a highly efficient upgrade to GTR that matches its performance without training on or querying an expensive teacher model.
+Specifically, GTR-Turbo merges the weights of checkpoints produced during ongoing RL training and then uses the resulting merged model as a ``\textbf{free}'' teacher to guide subsequent RL via supervised fine-tuning or soft logit distillation.
+This design removes dependence on privileged VLMs (e.g., GPT or Gemini), mitigates the ``entropy collapse'' observed in prior work, and maintains stable training.
 Across diverse visual agentic tasks, GTR-Turbo improves the accuracy of the baseline model by 10–30\% while reducing wall-clock training time by 50\% and compute cost by 60\% relative to GTR.\looseness-1